 Rasham previously volunteered as an Outreach Advice Assistant with Local Advice Wolverhampton (LAW) Partnership, part of Citizens Advice Bureau.
 He was also the Treasurer of Woodthorne Primary School Parent Teacher Association for 3 years and has been a volunteer with Spurgeons Wolverhampton.

-As a Community Engagement Outreach Officer I am engaging with the diverse communities of Wolverhampton and gathering feedback and experiences of health and social care services in Wolverhampton.
+As a Community Outreach Lead I am engaging with the diverse communities of Wolverhampton and gathering feedback and experiences of health and social care services in Wolverhampton.
 I will be looking to recruit volunteers, supporters and champions to support the important work of Healthwatch Wolverhampton.

 "In my personal life, I volunteer at an athletics club as club secretary with the responsibility of maintaining members and recruiting new ones.
 Here, I use all my skills gathered professionally in negotiating and persuading members to follow club processes and procedures.”